KSheeds1/Gym-Rat-Dictionaries/TESTING.md

 # CRUD OPERATIONS

+### **Note:** Since manually testing the different elements of CRUD operations, updates were made to provide custom error messages on input fields.
+The error messages seen in the supporting imges below do not reflect what will be rendered on the live site.

 ## **Create/Add:**
 ### Add Definition:
 Following the completion of add_definition functionality, manual testing was carried out against the functionality.
 It was tested in the following manner: